john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Refactor components for testing
 - Add Unit test by Jest
 - Refactor side effects of local Storage into Redux middleware
-- Add Accessibility such as ARIA tags
+- Add Accessibility such as ARIA tags and keyboard support
 - Add CI and CD of Github action
+- Add codecov in CI of Github action

 ## More in developing

-- Add Accessibility keyboard support
 - Add more details into README

 ## Known issues or limits